Discounts and rewards

 Pro-rata: A participant's reward is scaled based on their score.

-Rank: A participant's reward is scaled based on where their score lands on the rank table.
+Rank: A participant's reward is scaled based on where their score lands on a rank table, which is also set in the transfer.
 The rank table determines a rank group, for example 1-8, and what ratio of the reward amount that group would receive.

 If you have multipliers from the activity streak and/or the reward hoarder bonus, your share of the reward grows in proportion to those multipliers.